Teen CARE Administration

 Prevention Specialist, Teen CARE O‘ahu

-After completing her BS in Health Sciences from University of North Carolina at Charlotte, Taylor went on to receive her Master’s in Public Health from University of Alabama at Birmingham.
+After completing her BS in Health Sciences from Stony Brook University, Taylor went on to receive her Master’s in Public Health from University of Alabama at Birmingham.
 Click to see more

-Taylor has a background in research, teaching, and medical records.
+Originally from Long Island, Taylor has a background in research, teaching, and medical records.
+She enjoys hiking in her free time.

 Christina Marsh, BSW